Efficient energy use: United States

-The United States is the second-largest single consumer of energy in the world.
-The U.S. Department of Energy categorizes national energy use in four broad sectors: transportation, residential, commercial, and industrial.
-A 2011 Energy Modeling Forum study covering the United States examines how energy efficiency opportunities will shape future fuel and electricity demand over the next several decades.
+A 2011 Energy Modeling Forum study covering the United States examined how energy efficiency opportunities will shape future fuel and electricity demand over the next several decades.
 The US economy is already set to lower its energy and carbon intensity, but explicit policies will be necessary to meet climate goals.
 These policies include: a carbon tax, mandated standards for more efficient appliances, buildings and vehicles, and subsidies or reductions in the upfront costs of new more energy-efficient equipment.